sdd/kiddo/README.md

 #### Methodology

+*NB*: This section is out-of-date and pertains to kiddo v1.
+I'll update it soon.

 The results and charts below were created via the following process:

 * check out the original-kdtree-criterion branch.
 This branch is the same code as kdtree@0.6.0, with criterion benchmarks added that perform the same operations as the criterion tests in kiddo.
 For functions that are present in kiddo but not in kdtree, the criterion tests for kdtree contain extra code to post-process the results from kdtree calls to perform the same actions as the new methods in kiddo.